simh/simh/README.md

     In NOCALIBRATE mode, the operator gets to specify the pseudo execution rate along with the base wall clock time that access to pseudo wall clock accesses returns.
 - All removable devices get detached on a media unload without regard to data access format (SIMH, VHD or RAW).
+- Various failing bugs in tape detach logic are fixed.
+- Clean building on Android Termux.
+- Proper line editing behavior on all Unix platforms.

 #### Changes to the PDP-11 and VAX simulators also not in the Open SIMH repo